City guides

 Did you know?

--The Sydney Harbour Bridge is the widest and tallest steel arch bridge in the world.
+-The Sydney Harbour Bridge is one of the tallest steel arch bridges in the world, rising about 440 feet (134m) above the harbour.

--George Street is the oldest street in Australia.
+-George Street is often regarded as the oldest street in Australia.